StephenJauri/java3-finalgroupproject/README.md

 - Servlets: 9 servlets
 - JSP Inputs: 16 inputs
 - User Access:
-  - Accept and Deny button only accessible to owners or assistants of a designated plan
+  - Accept and Deny button only accessible to owners and assistants of a designated plan
   - Only owners can invite new people to the plan